by Sony Khemlani-Patel, PhD

 - Do a thorough assessment of motivation: Conduct a thorough initial assessment of motivation level starting with why the individual sought therapy and his/her history of cosmetic and dermatological treatment.

-- Assessment of other treatment obstacles: Depression, suicidal thoughts, amount of avoidance of daily life activities, as well as strong or delusional beliefs will guide your treatment plan.
+- Assessment of other treatment obstacles: Depression, suicidal thoughts, degree of avoidance of daily life activities, as well as strong or delusional beliefs will guide your treatment plan.
 These may need to be addressed and improved before incorporating behavioral therapy techniques.

 - Provide education regarding theories of BDD development: Psychoeducation about the condition should include a review of the visual perceptual research, explaining that BDD may be a result of a distortion in the way someone with BDD’s brain processes visual information.
+Present the diathesis-stress model to explain the etiology of BDD.
+Explain how genetics and biology along with environmental factors may have contributed to the development of the disorder.
+Provide clients with explanations on how their compulsive and avoidance behaviors maintain the disorder.

 - How has BDD impacted his/her life: Make a list of the ways in which the focus on appearance has negatively impacted the person’s life.
 Individuals with BDD have a lower quality of life than individuals with chronic medical and psychiatric conditions.